Zilliqa/kaya/README.md

 2. Deploy a contract using `node DeployContract.js --key [private_key].
 3. Check where the contract is deployed.
 It should be on the logs if you have enabled `debug` mode, otherwise you can check it through the `GetSmartContracts` method.
 4. Send a transaction using `node CreateTransaction.js --key [priate_key] --to [Contract_address]`

-Automated tests to be added soon (help appreciated)

 ## License